Ellsworth Wareham: Longevity

 Loma Linda, Wareham's home town has been described as USA's only Blue Zone, an area where the longevity is appreciably higher than the national average and one of the four places in the world to have a substantial proportion of humans live past 100 years.
 The city has strict controls on the sale of alcohol, has a ban on smoking, and its largest supermarket does not sell meat.
 Wareham's video "Dr. Ellsworth Wareham's Secret for Staying Young" has been featured on AOL, and tv.com.
-Wareham appears in How to Live Forever, a documentary film about longevity.
-He has also presented talks on preventative medicine and what he believes constitutes a long healthful life.
+Wareham appeared in How to Live Forever, a documentary film about longevity.
+He also presented talks on preventative medicine and what he believed constitute long healthy lives.

 Wareham's daily routine included exercise such as mowing his lawn and walking and spending time with his family.
 He commented that "If your cholesterol is under 150, your chances of getting a heart attack are very low", he said his own cholesterol was 117.

 Diet

 In 2005, Wareham told Dan Buettner that "at middle age, I decided to become a vegan.
 With the exception of an occasional piece of fish, all I eat are plants".
 Wareham ate two large meals a day and preferred to drink water.
 He ate whole grain cereal with soy milk, fruit, toast with nut butter, and a handful of nuts for breakfast.
 His second meal consisted of beans, raw vegetables, cooked asparagus, broccoli and cabbage with dates and nuts for dessert.
 He stated that this diet was similar to what God prescribed for the Garden of Eden.
 He avoided refined sugar and rarely ate out at restaurants unless he was ordering salmon.
 In a 2009 interview, Wareham described himself as a vegetarian.
 In 2011, Wareham stated that he had been a vegan for 30 or 40 years but he did not remember the precise date.
-In 2015, Wareham attributed his longevity to a vegan lifestyle.